Philippe Ricord: Biography

 After practicing in the provinces he returned in 1828 to the capital, and worked there as a surgeon, specializing in venereal diseases.
-Doctor Ricord was surgeon in chief to the hospital for venereal diseases and to the Hôpital du Midi.
+Doctor Ricord was surgeon in chief to the hospital for venereal diseases and to the Hôpital Cochin.
 He won a worldwide reputation in his special field.
 For his suggestions on the cure of varicocele and on the operation of urethroplasty he received in 1842 one of the Montyon prizes.

 In 1838, he disproved John Hunter's self-experiment, thus showing that syphilis and gonorrhea are not the same disease.
 Ricord's chancre is the parchment-like initial lesion of syphilis.

 In 1862 Ricord was appointed physician in ordinary to Prince Napoleon.
 On 26 October 1869, he was named consulting surgeon to Napoleon III.
 For his services in the ambulance corps during the siege of Paris he was made Grand Officer of the Legion of Honor in 1871.

 He was the brother of Jean Baptiste Ricord (1777–1837) who was a physician and naturalist in America.

 Jean Baptiste's son (Phillipe's nephew) took the name John Ricord, became a lawyer who practiced law in several notable cases while he traveled through the Republic of Texas, Oregon Territory, the Kingdom of Hawaii, and the California Gold Rush.
 John Ricord returned to live with Phillipe where he died in 1861.